 Examining cyber security challenges in a transatlantic context

-In recent years, through its Cyber Security Conference, the French-American Foundation has examined emerging cyber security challenges in a transatlantic context.
-This initiative builds on the earlier work of the French-American Defense Symposia (1996-2013), which provided a unique forum for senior military and government leaders to discuss key defense issues.
+The French-American Foundation’s Cyber Security Conference is the flagship initiative of this program.
+It builds on the earlier work of the French-American Defense Symposia (1996-2013) which provided a unique forum for senior military and government leaders to discuss key issues in defense policy.

 Taking place once a year since 2014, the Conference assembles nearly 100 cyber security experts from various backgrounds on both sides of the Atlantic at a two-day event with moderated panel discussions and networking opportunities.
 Each conference is designed around a specific theme in light of the most pressing concerns at the time.